finger563/cbsat/doc/src/results.rst

 Middleware-integrated Measurement, Detection, and Enforcement
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We have implemented these features based on our design-time results
+We have implemented these features based on our design-time results:

 * Traffic generators according to profile generated into sender code
 * Receiver service according to profile generated into receiver code